shailen/ng-darrrt-codelab/docs/step-6.md

 Ignore the 'Unused import' warning from the Editor.
 You'll soon be using the import.

-The dart:async library is used for asynchronous programming.
-A Future provides a way to get a value in the future.
-For JavaScript developers:
-Futures are similar to Promises.

 In `BadgesController` class, replace the `names` and `appelations` lists with these static, empty lists: